samtools/hts-specs/htsget.md

-PermissionDenied	| 403	| Authorization is required to access the resource NotFound		| 404	| The resource requested was not found PayloadTooLarge         | 413   | POST request size is too large UnsupportedFormat	| 400	| The requested file format is not supported by the server InvalidInput		| 400	| The request parameters do not adhere to the specification InvalidRange		| 400	| The requested range cannot be satisfied
+PermissionDenied	| 403	| Authorization is required to access the resource NotFound		| 404	| The resource requested was not found PayloadTooLarge         | 413   | POST request size is too large HtsgetRequired		| 426	| An htsget request is required to access the resource UnsupportedFormat	| 400	| The requested file format is not supported by the server InvalidInput		| 400	| The request parameters do not adhere to the specification InvalidRange		| 400	| The requested range cannot be satisfied